7rin0/phpqs/README.md

 - ./phpqs your/relative/or/absolute/project/path

 ## Todo
-- allow to call isolated analyser
+- call and isolate one choosen application itself (ex: phpqs pdepend my/projects/path)
-- evaluate missing tests, scans types and add new features
+- check, add or remove tests

 ## Inside
 This script combines security and quality 100% fuelled by the following great applications: